Hi, I'm Arun Krishnavajjala

 Machine Learning Engineer

 I am pursuing my Ph.D. in Computer Science (CS) from George Mason University(GMU), Virginia.
 I graduated with my Bachelor's and Master's in Computer Science from the Volgenau School of Engineering at George Mason University.
 I joined GMU's Ph.D. program in Fall 2021 and am currently working in the SAGE Lab advised by Dr. Kevin Moran.
-My research is focused on using machine learning techniques to create developer tools that allow developers to create more accessible software.
+My research is focused on using machine learning and computer vision techniques to create developer-facing tools that enhance the software development workflow, bridging the gap between innovation and practical implementation.

 My Resume